skyglass/stock-tracking-05/order-processing-service/README.md

    This event will be published in case the admin mark the order as shipped by calling "/ship/${orderId}" endpoint.

 To update the database and publish integration event atomically, it uses the [Outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).

-# Running the Order Processing Service
-The best way to run the service is with IDE like IntelliJ IDEA or Eclipse.
-Alternatively, after you build the service, you can run it with the following command:

-    ~ java -Dspring.profiles.active=dev -jar services/order-processing/build/libs/order-processing.jar

-Optional profiles:
-1. **dev** - to insert test data.
-2. **elk** - to enable ELK logging.
-3. **distributed-tracing** - to enable distributed tracing with Sleuth and Zipking.
-4. **docker** - used when the service is run with docker.